Frequently Asked Questions

 3. Did your father ever apologize to your mother for what he did?

 If you read about pathological liars and people who commit domestic violence, that fits the pattern exactly.
 During the time I’ve been doing this campaign, I’ve met so many women who have witnessed the exact same thing with the men who committed domestic violence in their families.
 The last thing they want to do is admit what they did.
 They are in denial.
 In the past, they often got away with it.
-But it’s 2018 and we won’t let domestic violence be swept under the rug—and especially not let it be rewarded by big corporations like A&E and Disney.
+But we won’t let domestic violence be swept under the rug—and especially not let it be rewarded by big corporations like A&E and Disney, whom I want to thank for doing the right thing and ending their support of this abusive man.
+They fired Mike Rinder.

 4. Why are you doing this campaign?